 - 1. Empirical evidence that vulnerabilities correlate with dependencies.
-Our study of 3241 Red Hat packages is the largest study of vulnerabilities ever conducted in terms of number of investigated applications. - 2.
-Identification of dependencies with positive or negative impact on vulnerabilities.
-We combine formal concept analysis with statistical hypothesis testing to find dependencies that increase the chance of a package having vulnerabilities-we call such dependencies "beasts".
-We also find dependencies that decrease the risk of vulnerabilities-we call such dependencies "beauties" (Section 3). - 3.
+Our study of 3241 Red Hat packages is the largest study of vulnerabilities ever conducted in terms of number of investigated applications. - Identification of dependencies with positive or negative impact on vulnerabilities.
+We combine formal concept analysis with statistical hypothesis testing to find dependencies that increase the chance of a package having vulnerabilities-we call such dependencies beasts.
+We also find dependencies that decrease the risk of vulnerabilities-we call such dependencies beauties (Section 3). - 3.
 Statistical models to predict vulnerabilities.
 We use support vector machines on Red Hat dependency data to predict which packages will have vulnerabilities (classification) and which packages will have the most vulnerabilities (ranking).
 For classification models, the median precision is 0.83 and the median recall is 0.65.
 For ranking, the median Spearman correlation is 0.58.
-These numbers show that the dependencies of a package can indeed predict its vulnerability (Section 4). - 4.
-Techniques to predict fragile packages.
-In early 2008, we predicted that 25 packages will turn vulnerable.
-In the subsequent six months, vulnerabilities were discovered in 9 out the 25 packages (Section 5).
+These numbers show that the dependencies of a package can indeed predict its vulnerability (Section 4).